Volvo to recall up to 10,000 cars over airbag glitch

 "We need to modify this panel so that it's not in the way," he said.

-The XC90 SUV from the Sweden-based company, owned by China's Zhejiang Geely Holding Group Co., marks a move into a premium market dominated by German rivals.
+The XC90 SUV from the Sweden-based company, owned by China's Zhejiang Geely Holding Group Co.
+[GEELY.UL], marks a move into a premium market dominated by German rivals.